 Because of optimization and other considerations, each process may appear to stop multiple times in the same line or not at all in some lines.
-The decorations that appear when you list the source can help you decide which lines are executable (see "Source Line Decorations" on page 7-63).
-Also, disassembly can help you determine the flow of control through your program (see "x" on page 7-68).
+The decorations that appear when you list the source can help you decide which lines are executable (see "Source Line Decorations" on page 7-67).
+Also, disassembly can help you determine the flow of control through your program (see "x" on page 7-72 and "Debug View Menu" on page 9-27).